17–23 inches tall

 Protective, dedicated, alert, sweet, intelligent, loving, wary

-Golden Peis can grow to be a large dog but may also only be medium-sized, depending on the size of the parents.
+Golden Peis can grow to be large dogs but may also only be medium-sized, depending on the parents’ size.
 If the dog inherits more genetics from its Shar-Pei heritage, they will need a lot of work in training to behave well around other people and pets.

 3 Little-Known Facts About the Golden Pei

 Even if your Golden Pei inherits more genes from the Shar-Pei parent, you don’t have to worry about aggression.
-These dogs might be wary of strangers and new animals, but they don’t have any in-bred tendencies toward attacking or any aggression.
+They might be wary of strangers and new animals, but they don’t have any in-bred tendencies toward attacking or aggression.
 They are more likely to leave the situation instead of aggressively approach it.

 3. The breed is part Victorian elegance and part Chinese fighter.

-The Golden Retriever was bred as a waterfowl dog, becoming even more critical upon the invention of guns during the Victorian Era.
-They have a gentle yet powerful mouth, meant to retrieve waterfowl effectively.
+The Golden Retriever was bred as a waterfowl dog, which became even more critical upon the invention of guns during the Victorian Era.
+They have a gentle yet powerful mouth meant to retrieve waterfowl effectively.

-The Shar-Pei is thought to be an ancient dog breed used in the Han Dynasty as a guardian, hunter, and a herder.
-They get their aggressive reputation from their fighting past, although it is long behind them.
+The Shar-Pei is thought to be an ancient breed used in the Han Dynasty as a guardian, hunter, and herder.
+They get their aggressive reputation from their fighting past, but it is long behind them.

-Golden Peis are not a highly energetic dog breed, although they are still full of life and need the appropriate amount of physical activity.
-Preferably, their physical output should be paired with mental challenges to stimulate them in body and mind.
+Golden Peis are not energetic dogs, but they are still full of life and need the appropriate amount of physical activity.
+Preferably, their physical output should be paired with mental challenges to stimulate their body and mind.

-These dogs are quite social with people and animals they trust.
+These dogs are exceptionally social with people and animals they trust.
 They are snugglers and love being around their family.
 Bonding time is important with this breed to keep them emotionally healthy.

-The Golden Pei is a quality dog to consider for families without kids or with older children who can fully grasp their needs and potential provocations.
-They won’t act out against kids, but they do have a shorter fuse than other similarly-sized dogs.
+The Golden Pei is an excellent dog for families without kids or with older children who can fully grasp their needs and potential provocations.
+They won’t act out against kids, but they have a shorter fuse than other similarly-sized dogs.

-Due to the excellent nature of the dog as a whole, they normally do well around other pets.
-They might not accept them immediately, but this manifests in avoidance more than it does in any sort of aggression.
+Due to the excellent nature of the Golden Pei, they usually do well around other pets.
+They might not accept them immediately, but this manifests in avoidance more than it does in any aggression.

 Things to Know When Owning a Golden Pei

-Since the Golden Pei is typically a medium-sized dog, it needs an average amount of food.
-Feeding the dog about 3 cups a day is enough to fuel its daily activity and health requirements.
+Since the Golden Pei is typically a medium-sized dog, they need an average amount of food.
+Feeding the dog about 3 cups daily is enough to fuel their daily activity and health requirements.

-Don’t feed the pup all of its daily food in one meal, however.
-They are prone to binge-eating and can gain unhealthy amounts of weight or feel sick afterward.
-Instead, feed them several smaller-sized portions throughout the day to suit your schedule.
+However, you should avoid free-feeding.
+They are prone to binge eating and can gain unhealthy amounts of weight or feel sick afterward.
+Instead, feed them several smaller portions throughout the day to suit your schedule.

-The Golden Peis can be a wide range of sizes, so it is best to speak with your vet about the exact amount recommended to keep your dog healthy and happy for as long as possible.
+The Golden Peis can have a wide range of sizes, so it is best to speak with your vet about the serving portion recommended to keep your dog healthy and happy for as long as possible.

 Golden Peis are not particularly high-energy dogs.
-They need about 75 minutes of consistent activity during the day, walking, or running about 11 miles a week to stay healthy.
+They need about 75 minutes of consistent daily activity, and walking about 11 miles a week can keep them healthy.

 Be careful of overexertion during hot seasons of the year.
-The dog doesn’t regulate its body temperature well in heat and should be exercised in the coolest part of hot days.
+The Golden Pei doesn’t regulate their body temperature well in heat and should be exercised in the coolest part of hot days.

-The earlier that training can begin with these dogs, the better that they will behave as they grow older.
-They can be strong-willed, so patience is required when trying to work through something that they don’t particularly want to do.
+The earlier training can begin with these dogs, the better they will behave as they grow older.
+Golden Peis can be strong-willed, so patience is required when trying to work through something they don’t want to do.

-Since this breed is quite intelligent, they respond quickly to new commands and with consistent training, will have them down pat in no time.
+Since they are intelligent, they respond quickly to new commands and, with consistent training, will have them down pat in no time.
 They love a challenge, so giving them games or doggy puzzles is an excellent way to engage them.

-The amount and type of grooming that these dogs require depend on which kind of coat their genetics favor.
+The amount of grooming Golden Peis require depends on which coat their genetics favor.
 A Shar-Pei has short, stiff fur that does not require much maintenance.
-A Golden Retriever, on the other hand, is renowned for their beautiful long-haired coat of golden or red colors.
+On the other hand, a Golden Retriever is renowned for their beautiful long-haired coat of golden or red colors.

-Typically, these dogs need to be brushed once a day to prevent tangles in their coat and remove dead hairs that will be shed.
-Use items like a pin brush, a slicker brush, and a de-shedder to get the job done efficiently.
+Typically, they must be brushed once a day to prevent tangles in their coat and remove dead hairs that will be shed.
+Use items like a pin brush, a slicker brush, and a de-shedder to do the job efficiently.

-The dogs might inherit dental issues if not correctly cared for, so brush their teeth at least once a week, preferably twice.
-Check its nails semi-frequently to make sure they don’t grow out too long.
+Golden Peis can experience dental issues if not correctly cared for, so brush their teeth at least once a week, preferably twice.
+Check their nails frequently to ensure they don’t grow out too long.

-Hybrid dogs are always susceptible to diseases common in either of the parental lines.
-It is a best practice to check with the breeder you are using to verify the parents’ health certificates and histories.
+Hybrid dogs are susceptible to diseases common in either of the parental lines.
+It is essential to check with the breeder you are using to verify the parents’ health certificates and histories.

 Male vs. Female

-There is no noticeable difference between the personalities of males or females of this breed.
-The males tend to be slightly larger than the females, topping out at 75 pounds.
+There is no noticeable difference between the personalities of males and females.
+The males are slightly larger than the females, topping out at 75 pounds.
 The females can weigh up to 60 pounds.

-The Golden Pei is a vibrant mix of two different breeds from across continents.
-They are a surprisingly adaptable dog, ready to take on and love any family.
+The Golden Pei is a vibrant mix of two breeds from different continents.
+They are surprisingly adaptable, ready to take on and love any family.
 They can live on vast expanses of land or be happy in an apartment if they can exercise outside.